 The number of homeless youngsters has grown every year since the annual homeless student count has been required by the US Department of Education (2003).
-Approximately 40,000 homeless children and youth are currently enrolled in school districts across Washington.
-Staff time continues to be a challenge with the increase in requests for support and technical assistance from OSPI.
-Additionally, ensuring materials, training, print/electronic resources, and other supports relevant and up to date (per changes in the law) has continued to be a challenge as demand from districts increases.
-With the 2020 COVID 19 pandemic and subsequent school closures, the necessary supports for students experiencing homelessness including remote learning, outreach, identification and enrollment have all been impacted.

-Further, the school closures caused many districts to reduce staff and re-assign the required McKinney-Vento liaison role to a new person who was unfamiliar with the duties, or to a person with multiple responsibilities who lacked the time to appropriately fulfill the role.
+Approximately 39,000 homeless children and youth are currently enrolled in school districts across Washington.
+Ensuring materials, training, print/electronic resources, and other supports are relevant and up to date has continued to be a challenge as demand from districts increases.
+Further, many districts have experienced staff turnover, and the liaison role is frequently shifted to a new person who is unfamiliar with the duties outlined in the law, or to a person with multiple responsibilities who lacks the time to appropriately fulfill the role.
+The constant turnover of district liaisons, and the limited time most districts allow liaisons to fulfill the duties of the role, add to the challenge of accurate identification and provision of services for eligible students.